 Our lead ecDTx, BBI-355, is a novel, oral, selective small molecule CHK1 inhibitor being studied in the ongoing first-in-human, Phase 1/2 POTENTIATE clinical trial in patients with oncogene amplified cancers.
 CHK1 is a master regulator of cells' response to replication stress (RS).
 RS is elevated in ecDNA-enabled oncogene amplified cancer cells and, because of this, represents a key vulnerability of those cells.
 BBI-355 is designed to exploit the elevated RS in ecDNA-enabled oncogene amplified cancer cells by disrupting proper CHK1 function in regulating RS, and thereby facilitating catastrophic RS to preferentially kill cancer cells relative to healthy cells.
 We believe that using CHK1 inhibition as a therapeutic strategy to target ecDNA-induced RS coupled with our approach to specifically identify patients whose tumors harbor ecDNA differentiates us from other biopharma industry efforts to therapeutically target CHK1 or other components of the cellular RS response.
 In addition, BBI-355 is orally administered, which, unlike intravenous (IV) dosing of a CHK1 inhibitor, allows for continuous or chronic intermittent dosing, which we believe is critical for targeting ecDNA biology.
 BBI-355 showed inhibition of CHK1 in a host of tumor cell lines and demonstrated in vitro and in vivo single agent tumor growth inhibition or tumor regressions across a range of tumor models representing different oncogene amplifications and tumor types.
-BBI-355 also demonstrated synergistic tumor growth inhibition or tumor regressions when combined with targeted therapies, both in vitro and in vivo, across multiple oncogene amplification tumor settings.
-We expect to have preliminary clinical proof of concept safety and anti-tumor activity data of BBI-355 as a single agent and in combination with targeted therapies from our ongoing POTENTIATE clinical trial in the , including approximately total enrolled patients (single agent cohorts N=~ , combination cohorts N=~
+BBI-355 also demonstrated synergistic tumor growth inhibition or tumor regressions when combined with targeted therapies. both in vitro and in vivo, across multiple oncogene amplification tumor settings.
+We expect to have preliminary clinical proof of concept safety and antitumor activity data of BBI-355 as a single agent and in combination with targeted therapies from our ongoing POTENTIATE clinical trial in the second half of 2024 from approximately 50 to 90 total enrolled patients (single agent cohorts N=~30 to 40, combination cohorts N=~20 to 50).

 Our second ecDTx, BBI-825, is a novel, oral, selective small molecule RNR inhibitor.
-In January 2024, we received allowance from the FDA to initiate the first-in-human, Phase 1/2 STARMAP clinical trial in patients with resistance gene amplifications.
-We expect to initiate the STARMAP trial in .
-RNR is a rate-limiting enzyme responsible for cellular production of deoxyribonucleotide triphosphates (dNTPs), the building blocks of DNA, and essential to the assembly and repair of ecDNA.
-The premise for this ecDTx program is based on the observation that RNR inhibition starved ecDNA-reliant cancer cells of dNTPs, depleted ecDNA, and was synthetic lethal in certain ecDNA-bearing cancer models.
+In February 2024, we initiated the first-in-human, Phase 1/2 STARMAP clinical trial in patients with resistance gene amplifications.
+RNR is a rate-limiting enzyme responsible for cellular de novo synthesis of deoxyribonucleotide triphosphates (dNTPs), the building blocks of DNA, and essential to the assembly and repair of ecDNA.
+The premise for this ecDTx program is based on the observation that RNR inhibition starved ecDNA-reliant cancer cells of dNTPs, depleted ecDNA, and was synthetic lethal in certain oncogene amplified cancer models.
 BBI-825 has demonstrated preclinical proof of concept in multiple tumor types and across different oncogene amplifications, including both driver oncogene and resistance settings.
 BBI-825 demonstrated RNR inhibition in a host of tumor cell lines and showed in vitro and in vivo single agent tumor growth inhibition and synergistic activity, including tumor regressions, when combined with specific targeted therapies in amplification-enabled tumor models, in particular, cancer models that develop resistance amplifications in response to mitogen activated protein kinase (MAPK) pathway targeting therapies, such as BRAF^{V600} and KRAS^{G12C} inhibitors.
-We expect to have preliminary clinical proof of concept safety and anti-tumor activity data of BBI-825 in combination with targeted therapies from the STARMAP clinical trial in the
+We expect to have preliminary clinical proof of concept safety and antitumor activity data of BBI-825 in combination with targeted therapies from the STARMAP clinical trial in the second half of 2025.